woct0rdho/triton-windows/README.md

 $Env:TRITON_OFFLINE_BUILD = "1"
 ```

-I recommend to use ccache:
+I recommend to use ccache if you installed it:
 ```pwsh
 $Env:TRITON_BUILD_WITH_CCACHE = "1"
 ```